-This is one of the most essential practices that you need to adopt.
-There are some aspects in a website that needs to be easily accessible and consistent throughout, like the icons for cart, wishlist, user profile, homepage, etc.
+This is one of the essential practices that you need to adapt.
+Some aspects of a website need to be easily accessible and consistent throughout, like the icons for the cart, wishlist, user profile, homepage, etc.

-2. Minimize the Number of Call to Actions
+2. Minimize the Number of Calls to Actions

-There is a theory called ‘analysis paralysis’ that links with the Hick’s law.
-This law states that, as the number of options for people to choose from increases, so will the time they take to decide.
+There is a theory called ‘analysis paralysis’ that links with Hick’s law.
+This law states that as the number of options for people to choose from increases, so will the time they take to decide.